anthonyballetta/ComputerScience/Compilation of C# Interview Questions.md

 # 33. What is a method?

 A method is a code block that contains a series of statements.
 A program causes the statements to be executed by calling the method and specifying any required method arguments.
 In C#, every executed instruction is performed in the context of a method.
 The Main method is the entry point for every C# application and it is called by the common language runtime (CLR) when the program is started.

+# 34. What is the difference between passing by value and by reference?

+When an argument is passed by value (the default in C#), a copy of its value is made and passed to the called method.
+Changes to the copy do not affect the original variable’s value in the caller.
+This prevents the accidental side effects that so greatly hinder the development of correct and reliable software systems.
+Each argument that’s been passed in the programs so far has been passed by value.
+When an argument is passed by reference, the caller gives the method the ability to access and modify the caller’s original variable—no copy is passed.

+A disadvantage of pass-by-value is that, if a large data item is being passed, copying that data can take a considerable amount of execution time and memory space.